dotnet/docs-maui/docs/fundamentals/gestures/drag-and-drop.md

 - `Data`, of type `DataPackageView`, which is a read-only version of the data package.
 - `Handled`, of type `bool`, indicates whether the event handler has handled the event or whether .NET MAUI should continue its own processing.

-The following XAML example shows a `DropGestureRecognizer` attached to an <xref:Microsoft.Maui.Controls.Image>:
+The following XAML example shows a <xref:Microsoft.Maui.Controls.DropGestureRecognizer> attached to an <xref:Microsoft.Maui.Controls.Image>:

 ```xaml
 <Image BackgroundColor="Silver"